Hyperkalemia: From the Inside Out

 The video above may be viewed at hyperkalemiainsights.com

-Under normal conditions, the maintenance of a proper potassium concentration in the blood is not a problem; your body can handle it, no matter what you eat.4 Bananas come to mind for most people when considering foods that are rich in potassium, but artichokes and avocados contain more than twice as much.
-Whatever your preferred dietary source of potassium, however, it is the kidneys that remove most of the excess potassium from our bodies, about 90% of it, while the remainder is removed by way of the colon.2,3
+Under normal conditions, the maintenance of a normal potassium level in the blood is not a problem; your body can handle it, no matter what you eat.3 Bananas come to mind for most people when considering foods that are rich in potassium, but artichokes and avocados can contain more than twice as much potassium.
+The kidneys are key to maintaining homeostasis as they excrete most of the excess dietary potassium from our bodies (about 90% of it), while the remainder is removed by the gastrointestinal tract.2